snowphone/HEVC-Extension-Auto-Installer/README.md

 Even though you purchased paid HEVC extension in Windows Store, it's buggy and HEVC videos are stuttering.
 As of now, the only available option is downgrading the extension to 1.0.31823.0, but the Windows Store keeps updating it to buggy up-to-date version.

 That's why I wrote this script.
-It installs the working version on every Windows startup.
+It installs the bugless one on every Windows startup.

 ## Installation